dmbarbour/wikilon/docs/AwelonLang.md

 A runtime has discretion to perform optimizations that are invisible in the evaluated result, e.g. for *Static Linking*.
 Visible optimizations are permitted only when guided by annotation.

-Pattern-matching rewrite optimizations tend in general to be fragile, affected by abstraction and order of evaluation.
-However, there are many robust optimization techniques with good results.
-For example, partial evaluation can be modeled by propagating variables through an evaluation then extracting the variables:
+Simple pattern-matching optimizations tend to be fragile, affected heavily by abstraction and associativity.
+Fortunately, there are many robust optimization techniques with good results.
+For example, we can propagate 'variables' through an evaluation then extract said variables using an algorithm like the one described at *Named Local Variables* - doing so would normalize data plumbing, penetrate arity barriers, and enable partial evaluations wherever data is partially known.

-* variables `A B C` as undefined subprograms
-* evaluate `[C][B][A]function` to completion
-* rewrite to extract `A B C` free variables

-A simple extraction algorithm:

-        T(X,E) - extract X from E such that:
-            T(X,E) does not contain X
-            [X] T(X,E) == E

-        T(X, E) | E does not contain X      => d E T(X, X)                             => i
-        T(X, [X])                           =>
-        T(X, [E])                           => [T(X,E)] b
-        T(X, F G)
-            | only F contains X             => T(X,F) G
-            | only G contains X             => [F] a T(X,G)
-            | otherwise                     => c [T(X,F)] a T(X,G)

-This would, for example, tear through arity annotations and deeply eliminate unnecessary data plumbing, carrying partial data along for the ride.
-Of course, there might also be some advantage to rearranging data on the stack to minimize later data plumbing.

-Another useful technique is, for known conditional types, we can partially evaluate results under both conditions, weighing exponential expansion of code versus potential benefits of specialized code.
-Anyhow, there are a lot of possible optimizations that can be represented by simple rewriting of Awelon code.
+Development of useful optimizations will be a major area for Awelon's development, even before we compile which may expose new optimizations within the intermediate language.

 ## Compilation